-The Poco X3 NFC - the last Xiaomi / Poco PDA I'll ever want to purchase, if I'm not counting the X3 Pro (which I already obtained).
+The Poco X3 NFC - the last Xiaomi / Poco PDA I'll probably want to take, if I'm not counting the X3 Pro (which I already obtained).

-The X3N is a bulky & thicc PDA with the best grip a big-handed being like me could ever ask - with or without a case (mostly without a case).
+The X3N is a bulky & thicc PDA (compared to most PDAs I've used) with the best grip a big-handed being like me could ever ask - with or without a case (mostly without a case).

 On the top section, there's the secondary mic, an IR blaster, & what appears to be a hole for the top speaker.